 How soon do we need to notify the IDOI about a cybersecurity event?

 Generally, as promptly as possible within 3 business days if the event involved certain information.
 Please see Indiana Code § 27-2-27 et seq. for further information.

-If an Exemption Form has been filed and a change occurs requiring a certification, what is the timeframe for the Certification Form to be filed?
+If a company is exempt from filing the Annual Certification Form and a change occurs requiring a certification, what is the timeframe for the Certification Form to be filed?

 Pursuant to Indiana Code § 27-2-27-26(e), if a licensee ceases to qualify for an exception, the licensee must comply with Sections 16-20 within 180 days after the licensee ceases to qualify for the exception.

 For any questions, email IDOIdatasecurity@idoi.in.gov.